Home > Blog Posts > Would you be prepared to work longer hours?

 One consideration is that ATO workers have the shortest working hours of any branch of the Australian public service.
 Despite this, the enterprise bargaining agreement has been going on since 2013.
 It is now stretching into its third year of negotiations with no pay rise within the department during this time.

 Should we have standard work hours in all government departments?

 The growing response is yes, with many feeling public servant jobs are overpaid for the amount of work expected to be produced.

 Ordinary hours are an employee’s normal and regular hours of work, which do not attract overtime rates.

 An employee can work a maximum of 38 ordinary hours in a week before having to be paid overtime.

 Ordinary hours are between 7am – 7pm, this means employees can work their ordinary 38hours a week spread between these times (agreed upon by employer & employee as to work hours), before having to be paid overtime.

-For example if an employee works from 7:00am 5 days a week their ordinary hours would finish at around 2:30pm and would be able to claim overtime after these hours (lunch breaks would also need to be considered in the equation).
+For example if an employee works from 7:00am 5 days a week their ordinary hours would finish at around 2:30 pm.
+They would be able to claim overtime after these hours (lunch breaks would also need to be considered in the equation).

-As for the ATO and their 9minute’s a spokeswoman had this to say:
+As for the ATO and their additional 9 minutes, a spokeswoman had this to say:

 “We remain committed to reaching an agreement that provides a good outcome for staff, the ATO, the government and the Australian taxpayer.”